xinzhan/core-services.en/help/interface/core-services/core-services.md

 Contact Customer Care to enable historical data.

-## Step 3.
-Map report suites to an Experience Cloud Organization {#section_7B08516B01BA421681DF03D0E86CE3BA}
+## Map report suites to an Experience Cloud Organization {#section_7B08516B01BA421681DF03D0E86CE3BA}

+>[!NOTE]
+>
+>Report Suite Mapping functionality was deprecated in November 2020.
+Reach out to Customer Support with any questions.

 Experience Cloud services (such as Experience Cloud ID Service and the [!UICONTROL People service]) are associated with an Experience Cloud organization instead of an individual Analytics report suite.
 To ensure that these services operate correctly, each Analytics report suite must be mapped to an Experience Cloud organization.

 See [Map report suites to an organization](report-suite-mapping.md).

-## Step 4.
-(Adobe Analytics) Update your Analytics AppMeasurement code {#section_1798D9D0F05C47E29816AC4EEB9A0913}
+## Update your Analytics AppMeasurement code {#section_1798D9D0F05C47E29816AC4EEB9A0913}

-Verify that you are on regional data collection (RDC).
+If you're using Analytics, verify that you are on regional data collection (RDC).
 If your data collection domain is [!DNL omtrdc.net], or if your CNAME is mapped to [!DNL omtrdc.net], you are on RDC.
 See [Transitioning to RDC](https://docs.adobe.com/content/help/en/analytics/technotes/rdc/regional-data-collection.html) for more information.
 If you are using first-party cookies, refer to [CNAME and the Experience Cloud ID Service](https://docs.adobe.com/content/help/en/id-service/using/reference/analytics-reference/cname.html) for information about data collection CNAMEs and cross-domain tracking.

 It is recommended that you modernize your Analytics implementation by updating your JavaScript libraries, including the Visitor API.
 The simple way to accomplish this is to add an [!DNL Adobe Analytics] tool in Dynamic Tag Management, specifying *`Automatic`* as the configuration method.

 In [!UICONTROL Dynamic Tag Management], click **`<Web Property Name>`** > **[!UICONTROL Overview]** > **[!UICONTROL Add a Tool]** > **[!UICONTROL Adobe Analytics]**.
 See [Adobe Analytics Settings](https://docs.adobe.com/content/help/en/dtm/using/tools/analytics-dtm.html) in Dynamic Tag Management for deployment information.

-## Step 5.
-(Adobe Target) Update your Adobe Target implementation {#section_C2F4493C7A36406DAE2266B429A4BD24}
+## Update your Adobe Target implementation {#section_C2F4493C7A36406DAE2266B429A4BD24}

 * It is recommended that you add an [Adobe Target extension](https://docs.adobe.com/content/help/en/launch/using/extensions-ref/adobe-extension/targetv2-extension/adobe-target-extension-v2.html) in [!UICONTROL Experience Platform Launch], so that your library retrieval is automatic.
 You can also set up the [Experience Cloud ID Service extension](https://docs.adobe.com/content/help/en/launch/using/extensions-ref/adobe-extension/id-service-extension/overview.html) for Adobe Target (and other solutions) using [!UICONTROL Experience Platform Launch].
 The [!UICONTROL Experience Cloud ID Service] update **is required** for Adobe Target to use core services.
 (If you use [!UICONTROL Dynamic Tag Management], add an [Adobe Target tool](https://docs.adobe.com/content/help/en/dtm/using/tools/target.html).
 You can also use [!UICONTROL Dynamic Tag Management] to deploy the Experience Cloud ID Service for Adobe Target.)
 * If you are not using [!UICONTROL Experience Platform Launch] or [!UICONTROL Dynamic Tag Management], [update your mbox library](https://docs.adobe.com/content/help/en/target/using/implement-target/client-side/mbox-implement/target-download-config-mbox.html) manually.